MariaDB Authorization and Permissions for SQL Server Users

 USAGEprivilege has no effect.
 The

-GRANTcommand fails if we don't grant at least one privilege; but sometimes we want to run it for other purposes, for example to require a user to use TSL connections.
+GRANTcommand fails if we don't grant at least one privilege; but sometimes we want to run it for other purposes, for example to require a user to use TLS connections.
 In such cases, it is useful to grant

 - Normally we can obtain a list of all databases for which we have at least one permission.
 The